 However, candidates may have started research work earlier in their training, which could provide a topic for the thesis or dissertation.
 By extension of such research, they may acquire an MD or PhD, which can be presented for the Part 2 examination.

-Candidates choosing to submit a dissertation, a casebook or a research thesis as part of a professional doctorate as their Part 2 written component are strongly advised to seek advice from the College on their chosen subjects before proceeding.
+go to link Candidates choosing to submit a dissertation, a casebook or a research thesis as part of a professional doctorate as their Part 2 written component are strongly advised to seek advice from the College on their chosen subjects before proceeding.
 Overseas candidates will have their training programmes assessed individually.
 To successfully complete the Part 2 examination candidates must demonstrate a level of competence and professional maturity appropriate for independent practice as a consultant.